Bergerivan/regdesk_test/README.md

 - diagram,
 - button to make a new request to get new fake data
 - a progress bar that shows how much time is left before the system automatically makes a request for new fake data

+## Async requests
+System make fake async requests to localhost and then replace response data with randomly generated data for each chart type separately